developedusingai/dumchat/README.md

 ## Security Notice

-This app uses hardcoded credentials for simplicity.
+This app uses environment variables for credentials.
 In a production environment, you should:
 - Use proper authentication (JWT, sessions, etc.)
-- Hash passwords
+- Hash passwords (currently stored in plain text)
 - Implement rate limiting
 - Add CSRF protection
 - Use HTTPS
+- Never commit `.env.local` to version control

 ## License